emmanuelrichard01/cloud-bill-hunter/README.md

 **Cloud Bill Hunter** is a specialized data platform built to solve the "Cloud Waste" problem.
 It ingests raw AWS Cost & Usage Reports (CUR), transforms them into actionable insights using an embedded OLAP engine (**DuckDB**), and serves data via a decoupled API and Dashboard.

-Unlike static reporting tools, this system is **Event-Driven**: it watches for data arrival, triggers an automated ETL pipeline (Bronze $\\to$ Silver $\\to$ Gold), and pushes updates to the warehouse in real-time, enabling sub-second anomaly detection on billing datasets up to 10GB.
+Unlike static reporting tools, the platform operates as an **event-driven cost intelligence engine**, reacting to billing data arrival and producing near-real-time waste insights with deterministic guarantees: it watches for data arrival, triggers an automated ETL pipeline (Bronze $\\to$ Silver $\\to$ Gold), and pushes updates to the warehouse in real-time, enabling sub-second anomaly detection on billing datasets up to 10GB.

 ## **2️⃣ Problem Statement & Constraints**